Wednesday, November 5, 2025

 My father, Ben Williams, was the Sunday School Superintendent of the Ferndale Free Methodist Church for many years from 1930–1950.
 During that time he also taught an adult Bible class based on a monthly periodical called The Sunday School Times.

-The Sunday School Times published from 1859–1966.
-In 1859 and was the size of a regular newspaper.
+The Sunday School Times was published from 1859–1966.
+In 1859 it was the size of a regular newspaper.
 After the turn of the century it was reduced to the size of a magazine, although very thin.
 It ceased publication in 1966 (https://www.loc.gov/item/sn97067021/)

 My father had stacks of these valuable periodicals around the house.
 Their gold mine was the expository teaching of the weekly and daily Bible readings.
 Included were DAILY lesson readings that led up to Sunday.
 Included were Lesson Plans, a Lesson Story, Teaching Points, Illustrations, Teaching Hints, Lesson Analysis, and notes by scholars, etc. (On-Line Google Books has the older issues on line for viewing.)
 The lessons were on a 3 year cycle, meaning that every 3 years a teacher would teach on the same Bible passages, but from a different perspective, particularly as it related to current events.